-Some of you may have seen my October 2015 newsletter where I announced that I’d started doing couples intensives, one couple at a time, to help couples fast track the decisions they needed to make or for a two day relationship fix.
+Some of you may have seen my October 2015 newsletter where I announced that I’d started doing couples intensives, one couple at a time.
+This two day relationship fix is to help couples in a focused way to get back on track and to help with any big decisions they need to make.

 Since that newsletter, I’ve received lots of inquiries from interested people, including other therapists, all wanting more information about my couples intensives.